madhavanmalolan/express-oauth-any/README.md

 Once the login is successful, user will be redirected to the url determined by `state` and login information will be available in `req.session[PLAFTOMRM]`, e.g. `req.session.twitter`

+You can replace "twitter" with "google" in the above example for login using Google

 ### Twitter
 ```
   options = {